wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO 1.7.9 =
+- Fixed a bug in the WooCommerce integration where the plugin was awarding commission before an order is processed or completed.

 = 1.7.8 =
 - The style and design of the affiliate area has been improved significantly.
 - MySQL database character set and collation values are read from the system when creating the tables.